Ooperipatellus decoratus: Description

 The dorsal surface of this species ranges from light bluish, yellow, or orange to brown or black.
 The dorsal surface of this velvet worm features six distinct longitudinal rows of conspicuouly large papillae, arranged as three parallel rows on each side: a dorsal row, a lateral row, and a dorsolateral row in between the other two.
-The dorsolateral row of papillae on each side includes 15 large blue or white papillae alternating with 15 large black papillae, with a smaller papilla in between each pair of these alternating larger papillae.
+The dorsolateral row of papillae on each side includes 15 large blue, yellow, or white papillae alternating with 15 large black papillae, with a smaller papilla in between each pair of these alternating larger papillae.

 This species includes two distinct variations, each with a different pattern on the dorsal surface.
 In one pattern, a series of 15 lighter spots, each shaped like the letter V pointing toward the posterior, runs down the middle of the back with dark spaces in between the lighter spots, which are each interrupted in the middle by a narrow dark band.
 In the other pattern, a distinct black line runs down the middle with an adjacent bright orange longitudinal stripe on each side.

 The ventral surface of this velvet worm is usually dark gray or black with many white papillae.
 The oral papillae are white, and in the female, the ovipositor is yellow.
 The antennae are black, dark blue, or blue-grey, but usually six rings (every eighth) on each antenna is orange, brown, or yellowish.
 The dorsal surface of the legs range from light brown to black.
 All three distal papillae and the ventral surfaces of all three spinous pads on each foot are blue.